eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 Additionally, we attach a callback (`cyclicRun`) to this user trigger so that the event can directly call the cyclic call.

+!!! note
+    This example does not run on Windows due to direct usage of the `pthread` API.

 We begin by creating the _WaitSet_ and attach the `shutdownTrigger`.

 <!--[geoffrey][iceoryx_examples/waitset_in_c/ice_c_waitset_timer_driven_execution.c][initialization and shutdown handling]-->